coalesceio/salesforce/README.md

 #### Storage Locations
 The pipeline equires four Storage Locations be created.
-- **TGT (Default Location)** - The final output of the pipeline is stored in the `TGT` location.
+- **TGT** - The final output of the pipeline is stored in the `TGT` location.
 - **SRC** - Source location where Fivetran replicated tables are locations
-- **STG** - Staging location where views are stored for staging Fivetran replicated data.
+- **STG(Default Location)** - Staging location where views are stored for staging Fivetran replicated data.
 Simple things like universal filters could be applied at this layer.

 #### Environments
 Environments must be configured in order to deploy pipeline to higher level environments (QA, UAT, Pre-Prod, Prod, etc.) based on how you are managing your environments.